Overview of trading and tips on EUR/USD

 MACD line.
 When entering the market, it is important to adjust trading decisions to the overbought and oversold zones.

 Important: Novice traders need to be very careful when making decisions about entering the market.
-Before the release of macroeconomic data, it is best to stay out of the market to avoid trading during sharp fluctuations in market quotes.
+Before the release of important reports, it is best to stay out of the market to avoid trading during sharp fluctuations in market quotes.
 If you decide to trade during the release of news, then always place stop orders to minimize losses.
 Without placing stop orders, you can very quickly lose your entire deposit, especially if you do not use money management and trade large volumes.

 Remember that for successful trading, you need to have a clear trading plan.
 Spontaneous trading decisions based on the current market situation will inevitably lead to losses for an intraday trader.